filip-husnik/pseudofinder/README.md

 - An annotated prokaryotic genome in genbank (.gbf/.gbk) format.

 ### Easy Installation (Conda required)
+This will pseudo-finder into your $PATH and take care of all dependencies
 ```
 git clone https://github.com/filip-husnik/pseudo-finder.git

 bash setup.sh

+source activate pseudofinder
 ```